-- Shared writing involves the adult modelling the writing process while saying out loud what he/she is thinking while choosing words and sentence structures. - Grammar, punctuation, vocabulary, sentence structures, features of text types as well as editing and improving are all taught through the shared write. - We ensure that ALL children are active and contributing during the shared write by asking them to offer word choices or suggest improvements, while also spotting 'mistakes'.
-Children are regularly asked to write their contribution on mini whiteboards during the shared write so that they are constantly active and engaged, e.g. Can everyone please write a proper noun for our main character', 'Now check that your writing buddy has used a capital letter for their proper noun.' - Shared writes often involve the whole class but may also be with smaller, targeted groups in order to support or extend. - The writing process always starts with a high quality starting point, including a text (or part of a text), an image, a film clip, a role play or an object.
-We subscribe to Literacy Shed Plus and look for where their resources complement our current topic learning. - All writing links to current topics and learning across the curriculum, as well as to special events and what is happening in the wider world. - WAGOLLs are celebrated during whole class feedback and used to encourage children to edit and improve their writing.
+- Shared writing involves the adult modelling the writing process while saying out loud what he/she is thinking while choosing words and sentence structures. - Grammar, punctuation, vocabulary, sentence structures, features of text types as well as editing and improving are all taught through the shared write. - We ensure that ALL children are active and contributing during the shared write by asking them to offer word choices or suggest improvements, while also spotting 'mistakes'. - Shared writes often involve the whole class but may also be with smaller, targeted groups in order to support or extend. - The writing process always starts with a high quality starting point, including a text (or part of a text), an image, a film clip, a role play or an object.
+We subscribe to Literacy Shed Plus and look for where their resources complement our current topic learning, as well as using resources from the Cornerstones curriculum. - All writing links to current topics and learning across the curriculum, as well as to special events and what is happening in the wider world. - At Key Stage Two WAGOLLs are celebrated during whole class feedback and used to encourage children to edit and improve their writing.
 We have high expectations for all and celebrate the fact that WAGOLLs can come from any child in the class, despite their ability level.
 All children can succeed in writing at Blackwater.